Staff

 Þórný Barðadóttir joined the ITRC’s staff as a project manager in 2015 and has since early 2016 had a role of a researcher.

-Þórný's main research focus has been on the local tourism brought in by cruise visits and the different procedures and roles of stakeholders of on-land cruise service as well as investigation on lines of communication and decision making in the Icelandic cruise sector. Þórný has also conducted surveys amongst cruise passengers in Icelandic cruise ports.
+Þórný's main research focus has been on rural tourism and on-land tourism brought on by cruise visits.
+She has also focused her research towards procedures, management and decision making of the diverse stakeholders in the Icelandic cruise sector. Þórný has furthermore conducted surveys amongst cruise passengers in Icelandic cruise ports.

 Þórný is a PhD student in Tourism Studies at the University of Iceland.
 She holds a MA degree in Research Intensive Social Science and BA degree in Media Studies from the University of Akureyri.